-In August 2018, the Public Sector Accounting Board issued PS 3280 Asset retirement obligations.
-This accounting standard is effective for fiscal years starting on or after April 1, 2021.
+In August 2018, the Public Sector Accounting Board (PSAB) issued PS 3280 Asset retirement obligations.
+This accounting standard has been deferred by PSAB, and is effective for fiscal years starting on or after April 1, 2022.
 Asset retirement obligations provides guidance on how to account for and report a liability for retirement of a tangible capital asset.
+In November 2018, the PSAB approved PS 3400 Revenue.
+This accounting standard has been deferred by PSAB, and is effective for fiscal years starting on or after April 1, 2023.
+Revenue provides guidance on how to account for and report on revenue, specifically addressing revenue arising from exchange transactions and unilateral transactions.

-In November 2018, the Public Sector Accounting Board approved PS 3400 Revenue.
-This accounting standard is effective for fiscal years starting on or after April 1, 2022 and provides guidance on how to account for and report on revenue, specifically addressing revenue arising from exchange transactions and unilateral transactions.
+In November 2020, PSAB issued PSG-8 Purchased intangibles.
+This accounting guideline is effective for fiscal years starting on or after April 1, 2023.
+Purchased intangibles provides guidance on how to account for intangibles.

-Management is currently assessing the impact of these new standards on the consolidated financial statements.
+Management has not yet adopted these standards, and is currently assessing the impact of these new standards on the consolidated financial statements.